-- 13. The built development is situated within and adjacent to an existing farm complex.
-Part of the land over which the building is located was previously occupied by another agricultural building of a smaller footprint (but of a comparable height) and a small outbuilding. - 14.
-The current farmyard comprises five other farm buildings including Penrhos farmhouse as well as the proposed building (which is seeking retrospective planning consent).
-This new building forms the western side of the farm complex, although six additional buildings are also located immediately north of Penrhos Farm, forming a haulage business.
-In total, thirteen large buildings are found in the immediate area incorporating Penrhos Farm and the neighbouring haulage business, including the newly built development. - 15.
-Open grassland is located immediately south of the built development, with Penrhos Coppice located within 30-40m to the west, parts of which have recently been felled.
-Ash Coppice is located just beyond the local road to the south, approximately 60m away. - 16.
+- 16. The proposed site was a farm complex comprising nine buildings at Penrhos Farm and then a further six buildings at the haulage yard.
+Part of the land over which the steel portal framed building is located was previously occupied by an agricultural building of a smaller footprint and a small outbuilding.
+Two further barns on the site have also been demolished as part of the changes on site. - 17.
+The current yard area at Penrhos Farm comprises five buildings (not including Penrhos Farmhouse which is outside the red line boundary of the application) as well as the proposed steel portal framed building (which is seeking retrospective planning consent).
+This new building forms the western side of the Penrhos Farm complex, although six additional buildings are also located immediately north of Penrhos Farm, forming the haulage yard.
+In total, thirteen large buildings are found in the immediate area incorporating Penrhos Farm and the haulage yard, including the newly built development. - 18.
+Open grassland is located immediately south of Penrhos Farm, with Penrhos Coppice located within 30-40m to the west, parts of which were felled in the last few years.
+Ash Coppice is located just beyond the local road to the south, approximately 60m away. - 19.
 The nearest residential property to the built development is Penrhos Farmhouse itself, which is occupied by a worker at Penrhos Farm.
-Beyond this, the nearest residential properties are approximately 90m to the south or 300m to the north of the built development.
+Beyond this, the nearest residential properties are approximately 90m to the south or 280m to the north of the steel portal framed building.